Hostile Takeover

 “Focus on the fight, Uzi.”

 By this point, Uzi and J are back to back as the zombie drones circle around them.
-The mangled metal at J’s back was useless except as obstruction, reminding J of her insufficiency, an easy tactical retreat now impossible.
+The mangled metal at J’s back was useless except as obstruction, reminding J of her insufficiency, the easy tactical retreat now impossible.
 An angel with broken wings, J was grounded; she could only defend Uzi and hope to see this through.

 Both of them operated bodies full of cracks, weeping oil and faltering servos.